robert-westenberger/knowledgebase/docker/networking.md

 During a container’s lifetime, you can connect or disconnect it from user-defined networks on the fly.
 To remove a container from the default bridge network, you need to stop the container and recreate it with different network options.
 ## Creating a User-Defined Bridge Network
 `docker network create <network name>`
-## Attach a Container to a Network in Docker
 # Attach a Container to a Network

 # Detach Containers From a Network
 # Get Rid of Networks